 To mitigate these risks, employers can limit the person’s access to sensitive information, run a background check before onboarding them, or hire through a staffing agency that can vet the worker.

-Most true of temporary workers and short-term contract workers
+Lack of Organizational Commitment: Most true of temporary workers and short-term contract workers

 Contingent workers are not bound to the company in the same way that permanent employees are, which can lead to commitment issues with employers.

-Contingent workers could engage in “contract hopping” where they jump from job to job before their commitment ends.
+Contingent workers could engage in “contract hopping,” where they jump from job to job before their commitment ends.
 This leaves companies with a sudden need to fill.
 A thorough screening process to analyze contract history and client feedback can help employers avoid these issues.

-Most true of temporary workers
+Lack of Cohesion: Most true of temporary workers

 Contingent workers hired for short-term work can be resented by employees who have been with an organization for years, and have trouble collaborating with a temporary colleague.
 This can lead to increased turnover and lower productivity.